-Five Things Clinicians and Patients Should Question by Society of Rural Physicians of Canada.
-Last updated: July 2020.
+Five Things Clinicians and Patients Should Question

+by

+Society of Rural Physicians of Canada

+Last updated: July 2020

-1. Do not send a patient for a specialist visit that requires several hours of transport if the visit can be done virtually or by a local physician
+Don't send a patient for a specialist visit that requires several hours of transport if the visit can be done virtually or by a local physician.

-Due to the location of many rural communities, it is very challenging for rural patients to easily access many specialist physicians who typically practise in more urban centres.
+Due to the location of many rural communities, it is very challenging for rural patients to easily access many specialist physicians who typically practice in more urban centres.
 Travel away from a community removes patients from their support systems, induces financial burdens and can create safety concerns for patients, especially in the winter months.
 Telemedicine provides a cost-effective solution to improve access to care closer to home.
-Thus, if the option is available, and in consultation with the patient, physicians should consider utilising telemedicine.
+Thus, if the option is available, and in consultation with the patient, physicians should consider utilizing telemedicine.

-Another option is to have the out-of-town specialist communicate with the local physician who can provide follow-up care.
-Local physicians should receive explicit detailed instructions as to what issues need to be addressed and the appropriate time frame for follow-up.
+Another option is to have the out-of-town specialist communicate with the local physician who can provide follow up care.
+Local physicians should receive explicit detailed instructions as to what issues need to be addressed, and the appropriate time frame for follow-up.

-2. Do not send a low-risk patient to a distant centre for a screening test (i.e. mammography) the risk of injury from if transportation to the centre is higher than the benefit of the test and if there are other screening options available in the local community (i.e. mobile mammography, mobile ophthalmology, faecal immunochemical test)
+Don't send a low risk patient to a distant centre for a screening test (i.e. mammography) if the risk of injury from transportation to the centre is higher than the benefit of the test and if there are other screening options available in the local community (i.e. mobile mammography, mobile ophthalmology, fecal immunochemical test).

-In 2018, for every billion kilometres travelled by a motor vehicle in Canada, there were fatalities 4.9 and 390 total injuries (including 24.2 serious injuries).
+In 2018, for every billion kilometers travelled by a motor vehicle in Canada there were 4.9 fatalities and 390 total injuries (including 24.2 serious injuries).
 The risk of travel in rural communities is greater than urban areas.
 Despite rural areas accounting for only 18% of the population, 54% of fatal motor vehicle collisions in Canada occur on rural roads.
-The danger of rural roads has been attributed to multiple factors including greater distances medical facilities, inclement to weather, higher speed limits, animal crossings, poor lighting and poor maintenance.
+The danger of rural roads has been attributed to multiple factors including greater distances to medical facilities, inclement weather, higher speed limits, animal crossings, poor lighting, and poor maintenance.